$330 | 6 Weeks

-By the end of this ten-week course, students will:
+By the end of this brief course, students will:

-- Have read a wide selection of literary essays from a variety of very different writers.
+- Have read a broad selection of literary essays from very different writers.

 - Have a strong sense of what you like in a literary essay—what do you want your essays to do?

-- Have written, workshopped, and revised several original literary essays.
+- Have written, workshopped, and revised original literary essays.

 Above all, we’ll have fun along the way—if writing literary essays weren’t a pleasure, nobody would do it!